 Most sites offer the option of guest check-out or setting up an account.
-Recent research shows the guest check-out option is chosen about 20% more than the logged-in check-out, so from an online selling point of view, you should offer both options.
+Research shows guest check-out is chosen about 20% more than logged-in check-outs.
+Best practice is to offer both options.

-Account set-up makes re-purchasing easier by storing customer details with a history of past orders.
-Take care to only ask for details you need to make the customer experience better.
+Having an account makes re-purchasing easier for the customer by storing their details.
+But make sure account details only capture what you need to make the customer experience better.

-When testing you run each test as both a guest and signed-up user, unless the test specifies to focus on one or the other.
+Run each test as both a guest and logged-in user, unless the test specifies to focus on one or the other.

 Test 5 : Access the site as a guest user.
 Click to set up an account and go to the account set-up page.

-Test 6 : Access the site as a signed-up user.
-The user name and password log you in to the account details page.
+Test 6 : Access the site as a logged-in user.
+The user name and password log you in to the site.

-Test 7 : If you have a “remember me” option, as an existing user close the site.
+Test 7 : If you have a “remember me” option, close the site as a logged-in user.
 Re-open the site and access account details without logging in again.

 Test 8 : Test the forgot username or password function.
 Clicking this option sends an email (or SMS) and the user can change or update access details.

-Test 9 : Log-in as a registered user, and make sure that all the correct personal data – name, contact details, payment details, shopping history – displays correctly and is accurate.
+Test 9 : Log-in as a registered user, and make sure all the correct personal data displays correctly and is accurate. e.g. name, contact details, payment details, shopping history.

-That’s why it’s usually highly visible on the header, as it helps the shopper feel in control of their purchase.
+That’s why it’s usually highly visible on the header, as it helps the shopper feel more in control.

-The cart page displays relevant product details – name of product, a product image, any relevant features (e.g. size, colour, dimensions) and the price.
+The cart page displays relevant product details.
+For example, name of product, product image, relevant features (e.g. size, colour, dimensions) and price.

-The cart should also display an overall price total that includes discounts (e.g. promotional code offers) and any additional fees (e.g. admin fees and shipping costs).
+The cart also displays an overall price total including discounts (e.g. promotional code offers) and extra charges (e.g. admin fees, delivery costs).

 Test 10 : Add a product to the cart from a product and category page.
 Relevant product appears in the shopping cart.

 Test 11 : Quantity of each item is clearly displayed.
 You can adjust the quantity easily.
-Price changes reflect the new quantity.
+Prices adjust as quantity changes.